 If you are considering therapy, counselling or a bit of support for the first time you’re very welcome to get in touch and ask as many questions as you like.
 I’m really experienced working both in-person and remotely (by video/phone) so if you’re feeling that talking to someone might help, you can give me a call or email to arrange a short video/phone call or meeting, so you can make an informed decision.

 How can Therapy, Counselling and Psychotherapy help you?

 Counselling, Psychotherapy and Therapy are interchangeable words used to describe experienced professional talking support that helps you to navigate and make sense of your thoughts or when a life situation is becoming overwhelming.
 I use the term ’therapy’ to describe what I do.

-I recently read a quote which I think really sums up how beneficial therapy can be;
+I recently read something which I think really sums up how beneficial therapy can be;

 ‘Something incredible happens when you open up to another human who you click with and who is trained to listen and support.’

 So how will I work with you?
-I will accept you for who you are and try to see the world through your eyes.
-I will listen to you and be as genuine as I can, offering the time and space you need to find the answers you are looking for.
-I will not judge you, critique you, tell you what to do or who you should be.
+I will accept you exactly as you are and try to see the world through your eyes.
+I will listen to you and be as genuine as I can, offering you the time and space you need to find the answers you are looking for.
+I will not judge you, critique you, tell you what to do, think or say, or who you should be.
 I will always meet you with unconditional positive regard, helping you to explore and navigate towards new insights and perspectives which can bring about a better way of relating to yourself, others or situations which you may find challenging.

 No amount of words can ever truly describe who we are and, even though we share many experiences with others, our experience is uniquely our own.
 The way I work is flexible; I meet you as an individual, helping you to better understand yourself and find your own unique way of making the changes you wish to have in your life.
 We will work collaboratively in a way that suits you, working at your pace to identify, explore and resolve the things that concern you or cause distress.
 Your wellbeing will always be my priority when we are working together.